DrAShabut/AndroidDev/session-8.md

 ## ViewMatchers

 Views are always in a hierarchy called the View Hierarchy.
 For the test cases to navigate the view hierarchy, ViewMatchers are used.
 Technically, they are a collection of objects and they implement the Matcher interface.
-Testers will be able to pass one or more of these objects to the OnView() method provided by Espresso Component.
+Testers will be able to pass one or more of these objects to the OnView() method provided by the Espresso Component.

 ## ViewActions